gntech-dev/pos/docs/DEPLOYMENT_GUIDE.md

 # For production, some scripts need dev dependencies
 # This is normal for database seeding and migrations

+# If you see "UNMET DEPENDENCY" warnings
+# Make sure you ran: npm install --legacy-peer-deps (not --production)
 ```

 ### Performance Optimization